Brussel Sprout Cooking Times: The Ultimate Guide

 4. Spread on a Baking Sheet: Spread the seasoned sprouts in a single layer on a baking sheet.
 Make sure they're not overcrowded, otherwise, they'll steam instead of roast.

-Roasting Time: It's All About Patience and Observation
+roasting time: It's All About Patience and Observation

 Temperature: 400°F (200°C) is the sweet spot for roasting Brussels sprouts.